Jason Kelce Sports Olympics Beret During ESPN Broadcast

 “I’m still on Paris time, so I had to go with the Paris headdress,” Kelce explained during his appearance on ESPN’s NFL Countdown on Thursday, August 1.

-Alongside an image shared by Kelce’s “New Heights” podcast via X, was a caption which poked fun at Jason’s hat choice.
+Kelce’s “New Heights” podcast posted a photo of him via X and poked fun at his hat choice.

-When questioned by the Associated Press where he found the hat, Kelce revealed he bought it at “a souvenir shop.”
+Questioned by the Associated Press about where he found the hat, Kelce revealed he bought it at “a souvenir shop.”

-A day later, Kelce wore the same hat in a wholesome video shared via TikTok which featured Team USA Women’s Rugby star, Ilona Maher, persuading the footballer to become her team’s hype man.
+A day later, Kelce wore the hat in a wholesome video shared via TikTok which featured Team USA women’s rugby star, Ilona Maher, persuading the ex-NFL player to become her team’s hype man.

-“Women’s water polo has Flavor Flav as their superfan,” Maher, 27, told Kelce before insisting he should throw his support behind them because, “You are a girl dad.”
+“Women’s water polo has Flavor Flav as their superfan,” Maher, 27, told Kelce before insisting he should throw his support behind the rugby team because “you are a girl dad.”

 Kelce described Maher as “a great salesman” before declaring, “I am officially a fan of women’s rugby, Olympics!”